AmbreMychalski/Tesis-1/README.md

 npm install @mui/material

 ### Launch the project
+Please add your openAI key in the files in the files 'back.py' and 'fileProcessing.py' in the variables 'openai.api_key'.
 To launch the frontend, open a powershell terminal in the APP/front folder, and run the following command:
     npm start
 A web windows will be automatically opened on the search bar view.